naseriax/PHN_DB_Restore/README.md

 # PHN_DB_Restore
-PHN Database restore for 1830 PSS
+PHN Database restore for 1830 PSS.

+Uses multiprocessing to execute the jobs in parallel.